Get 60% Off & Free Shipping While Stocks Last

 Is a "Shake-Off" Distinct From a Head Shake?

-Some dogs also "shake off," in addition to a rapid head shake.
 A "shake off" is a method dogs employ to reset after any uncomfortable or stressful scenario.
-They would shake their whole body and head so they could relax.

-Typically, a "shake-off" frequently occurs when two dogs first interact.
-According to Dr. Georgina Phillips, this first meeting can give dogs a little anxiety, so after the customary sniffing, both dogs "shake off."
+According to Dr. Georgina Phillips in her article (notabully.org), this first meeting can give dogs a little anxiety, so after the customary sniffing, both dogs "shake off."

-Additionally, suppose your pup vigorously shakes after activities like playing, long travels, or meeting new people.
-In that case, he might feel anxious about the situation and just needs to shake the stress away.
+In that case, they might feel anxious about the situation and just needs to shake the stress away.

 To help ease your Fluffy Friend's stress, an anti-anxiety bed helps.